The council is open to all School of Public Health graduate students and post-docs.

 - Represent and advocate for student interests through collaboration with graduate student representatives serving on SPH committees.

-- Promote and/or plan programs to facilitate academic/professional career development of public health graduate students.
+- Promote and/or plan programs to facilitate the academic/professional career development of public health graduate students.

 - Organize and/or promote activities to enhance the relationship between the SPH graduate student body and the greater Providence community.